mithunmanohar/woocommerce-orders-google-sheets-integration/README.md

 The sheet uses the WooCommerce Rest API to connect to the WooCommerce store and sync the order data to the google sheet.
 The sheet will fetch order details like First Name, Last Name, Address, Post code, City, Country, Phone, Email, Price, Payment method, Items, Quantity  OrderId, Notes, Date.

-PS: If you are looking for advanced order integrations and features, please check out the zapier plugin for woo-commerce store here: https://goo.gl/8KepXA
+PS: If you are looking for an easy to setup advanced order integrations and features, please check out the zapier plugin for woo-commerce store <a href="https://goo.gl/8KepXA">here</a> or inbuilt reporting plugins <a href="https://goo.gl/spCPes">csv-export</a> or <a href="https://goo.gl/F8adgV">order-export</a>

 Below are the steps to set up the sheet: